 Yet in contrast to other belief systems or Buddhist schools this devotion should not originate from blind faith, from mere ‘belief’.
 Instead, it should be a natural expression of a deep faith that begins with the desire for freedom from suffering and grows through one’s own experiences, developing alongside them as one’s practice bears fruit.

 The First Step

 Most people know the saying ‘a thousand-mile journey begins with the first step’.
-This also applies to the gradual Theravāda Buddhist path of morality, concentration and wisdom.
+This also applies to the gradual Theravāda Buddhist path of morality, concentration and wisdom which requires patience and effort.
 Bhikkhu Bodhi writes beautifully about in his book The All-Embracing Net of Views:

 It is the experience of suffering (dukkha) that impels a person to seek the teachings of the Buddha, but it is wisdom or understanding that leads one to accept the teaching and set foot on the path.